RyanParsley/skillful-notes/slides.md

 ## ![w:auto h:480 data in log](./assets/BundleInBuildLog.png)

 <!--
-This data exists and it's visible everytime you run a build, but it's way more valuable as something tracked over time.
+This data exists and it's visible every time you run a build, but it's way more valuable as something tracked over time.
 So, I threw that string in a markdown file once a quarter and came back to it periodically.
 -->